Le Youth

 Wes James, better known by his stage name Le Youth, is an American electronic musician, DJ, and producer.
 James was raised in Toledo, Ohio and currently resides in Los Angeles, California.

 Music career

 Breakthrough

 Le Youth's debut track "Cool" quickly garnered attention on SoundCloud, amassing over 200,000 streams in the six months following its release.
 The music video for the song was directed by Renata Raksha and was released on April 9, 2013.
 The single was officially released on Ultra on July 2, 2013, and was later selected as the Record of the Week on BBC Radio 1.
 James' next single "Dance with Me" featuring vocals from Dominique Young Unique was released on February 7, 2014.

-Le Youth continued to release R&B and house-inspired songs in the years following, including releases of popular tracks like Disclosure's "Voices" and originals like "Real".
+Le Youth continued to release R&B and house-inspired songs in the years following, including remixes of popular tracks like Disclosure's "Voices" and originals like "Real".

 Homewerk Label and Tour, Continued Success

 On October 7, 2016, Le Youth released "Me Without You" on his own label, Homewerk Records.
 James cited the label's launch as a way of taking control of his music, particularly with respect to release schedules.
 "If You're Leaving" also released later that year on Homewerk, reaching number one on Sirius XM's Chill playlist.
 The accompanying Homewerk Tour saw the artist perform at 13 venues in North America.

 By 2017, Le Youth had released remixes of songs by popular singers such as Katy Perry, Christina Aguilera, and Sia.
 On August 4 of that year, "Clap Your Hands" released on Warner Music, featuring then-unknown Ava Max.